josephmawa/EncodingExplorer/README.md

  ## Main features

-- Learn ASCII, UTF-8, UTF-16, and UTF-32
+- Encode characters to ASCII, UTF-8, UTF-16, and UTF-32.
-- Learn IEEE-754 floating point format
+- Encode numbers to IEEE-754 half, single, and double precision format.
+- Supports real-time encoding.
+- Change the endianness of a multi-byte encoding.
+- Provides user-friendly interface for exploring encodings.
-- Switch to dark, light, or system mode
+- Switch to light, dark, or system mode.

 ## Contributing